We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 Dump in the olive oil and half of the water.

-Mix with your hand to bring the dough together.
+Mix with your hand to bring the ingredients together.
 Keep adding more water as needed and keep mixing until all the flour is picked up and a somewhat sticky dough has formed.

 Knead on a floured surface for 10-15 minutes, until smooth and no longer sticking to the work surface.
 Use the windowpane test to see if it’s kneaded enough.
 (See the Pro Tips section in the recipe card below for an explanation of this technique.)

-Shape the dough into a ball and put in a greased bowl.
+Shape into a ball and put in a greased bowl.

 Cover with plastic wrap and set aside to prove in a warm place until at least doubled in size, about 1 hour.

 Punch down the dough to release the trapped gas, then pile half of the olives on the dough and knead them in.
-Add with the remaining olives and knead until the olives are evenly dispersed throughout the dough.
+Add with the remaining olives and knead until the olives are evenly dispersed.

-Shape the dough into a tight ball and place seam side up in a floured banneton.
+Shape into a tight ball and place seam side up in a floured banneton.
 (If you don’t own a banneton, just use a greased and generously floured bowl.)